parimalsatyal/neu/-drafts/small-web.md

 A list of really cool websites either from the past (Restorativland and Internet Archive), or present (Neocities and Wiby).

 ## Your Own Corner of the Web

-In fact, if you wanted to create your own own little corner of the web and have fun doing so, there’s nothing stopping you.
+So the small web still exists, and is still giving us all kinds of websites to browse through and discover.

+But reading is just half the fun.
+The best part about the web is being able to put things on it.
+Not on closed platforms, social media mediated by ad companies, or on a discussion forum, but simply in your own little corner of the web.
+It's the best way to see how simple and open the web really is.

 All you would need is to learn basic HTML and CSS, set up a site for free at Neocities.org and start playing.
 If you have zero experience, It might take you a while to get a hang of how to change text sizes, colours, link between pages and add images, but I think that’s part of the fun.
 It’s like learning how to paint, or sculpt — once you create your first piece, you’ll see how great if feels to have made from scratch and put it up on the web for the world to see.